juniorsysadmin/puppet-irqbalance/README.md

 #### `oneshot`

-Can be set to 'yes', but accepts most boolean forms.
+Can be set to 'yes', but accepts most boolean forms as a string.
 If set, the `service_ensure` parameter will be ignored. eg. oneshot => 'yes',